 2. Get into reading books

 Whether you decide to read one paragraph from the newspaper every day or one book every month, make sure you cultivate the habit of reading.
-Not only is reading one of the many ways to you acquire knowledge, studies have shown that reading will cause you to stay mentally stimulated, which can slow the progress (or even prevent) Alzheimer’s and Dementia.
+Not only is reading one of the many ways to you acquire knowledge, but studies have also shown that reading will cause you to stay mentally stimulated, which can slow the progress (or even prevent) Alzheimer’s and Dementia.

 Keeping your brain active and engaged will prevent it from losing power.
 Besides that, reading will also expand your vocabulary and improve your memory.

-3. Start Investing in Yourself
+3. Start investing in yourself

 There are many ways you can start investing in yourself.
 One of the most important and valuable ways is by investing in your personal self-development.
 For example by: